Great Retreat: Battle of Charleroi, 21 August

 By 20 August, the Fifth Army had begun to concentrate on a 40 km front along the Sambre, centred on Charleroi and extending east to the Belgian fortress of Namur.
 On the left flank, the Sordet Cavalry Corps linked the Fifth Army to the British Expeditionary Force (BEF) at Mons.
 General Joseph Joffre ordered Lanrezac to attack across the Sambre but this attack was forestalled by the German 2nd Army on the morning of 21 August, which crossed the Sambre, establishing two bridgeheads which the French, lacking artillery, were unable to reduce.
-Bülow attacked again on 22 August with three corps against the entire Fifth Army front.
+Bülow attacked again on 22 August with three corps against the Fifth Army front.
 Fighting continued on 23 August, when the French centre around Charleroi began to fall back.
 The German 3rd Army crossed the Meuse and launched an attack against the French right flank, held by I Corps (General Louis Franchet d'Esperey).
 The French stopped the German advance and delivered a counter-attack.
-The Fifth Army was confronted by the German 3rd and 2nd armies from the east and the north.
+The Fifth Army was confronted by the German 3rd Army and 2nd Army from the east and the north.
 Before the Fifth Army could attack over the Sambre the 2nd Army attacked at the Battle of Charleroi and at Namur on 21 August.
-The 3rd Army crossed the Meuse and attacked the French right flank and on 23 August, the Fifth Army began a retirement southwards to avoid encirclement.
+The 3rd Army crossed the Meuse and attacked the French right flank and on 23 August, the Fifth Army began a retirement southwards, to avoid encirclement.

 Battle of Mons, 23 August

-The Battle of Mons was a subsidiary action of the Battle of the Frontiers, the BEF attempted to hold the line of the Mons–Condé Canal against the advancing German 1st Army.
+The Battle of Mons was a subsidiary action of the Battle of the Frontiers; the BEF attempted to hold the line of the Mons–Condé Canal against the advancing German 1st Army.
 During 23 August the Germans concentrated on the British at the salient formed by a loop in the canal.
 At 9:00 a.m., the Germans attempted to cross four bridges over the canal at the salient.
 By the afternoon the British position in the salient had become untenable; to the east, units of the German IX Corps had begun to cross the canal, threatening the British right flank.
-At 3:00 p.m. the 3rd Division was ordered to retire from the salient, to positions a short distance to the south of Mons.
+At 3:00 p.m. the 3rd Division was ordered to retire from the salient to positions a short distance to the south of Mons.
 A retreat was ordered towards evening by the 5th Division to conform and by nightfall II Corps had established a new defensive line, running through the villages of Montrœul, Boussu, Wasmes, Paturages and Frameries.
 The Germans had built pontoon bridges over the canal and were approaching the British positions in great strength.
 By nightfall on 24 August, the British had retreated to defensive lines on the Valenciennes–Maubeuge road.
 Outnumbered by the 1st Army and with the French Fifth Army also falling back, the BEF continue to retire.
 The I Corps retreated to Landrecies and II Corps to Le Cateau.
 The British suffered 1,642 casualties, the Germans 2,000.